Jadakiss Net Worth: $6 Million (approx.)

 The group appeared on The Main Source’s “Fuck What You Think” LP in 1994, performing on the track “Set it Off.”

-The Lox then wrote and performed on several tracks with other Bad Boy artists, such as Mariah Carey’s “Honey,” Puff Daddy’s “It’s All About the Benjamins,” The Notorious B.I.G.’s “Last Day,” and Mary J. Blige’s “Can’t Get You Off My Mind.”
+The Lox wrote and performed on many tracks with other Bad Boy artists, such as Mariah Carey’s “Honey,” Puff Daddy’s “It’s All About the Benjamins,” The Notorious B.I.G.’s “Last Day,” and Mary J. Blige’s “Can’t Get You Off My Mind.”

 The Lox had their first hit when their Notorious B.I.G. tribute “We’ll Always Love Big Poppa,” was included as the B-side on Puff Daddy‘s “I’ll Be Missing You” single.

-The Lox released their first studio album, “Money, Power & Respect,” on January 13, 1998, and the Platinum album reached #3 on the Billboard 200 chart and #1 on the Top R&B/Hip-Hop Albums chart.
+The Lox released their first studio album, “Money, Power & Respect,” in Jan, 1998, and the Platinum album reached #3 on the Billboard 200 chart and #1 on the Top R&B/Hip-Hop Albums chart.
 They left Bad Boy Records and signed with Ruff Ryders Entertainment, then released another Platinum album, 2000’s “We Are the Streets.”

 Jadakiss released his first solo album, “Kiss Tha Game Goodbye,” in August 2001, and it was certified Gold and featured the singles “We Gonna Make It,” “Knock Yourself Out,” and “Put Ya Hands Up.”